What do you charge for digital distribution?

 What are the contractual conditions?

-When entering an agreement for distribution with Triple Vision Record Distribution the agreement lenght is for an indefinate duration and may be severed by either of the parties at all times.
+When entering an agreement for distribution with Triple Vision Record Distribution the agreement length is for an indefinite duration and may be severed by either of the parties at all times.
 Cancellation of the agreement should be requested one quarter up front.
 However the contract can not be breached when the account of the label is in debt.
 To leave Triple Vision Record Distribution in such a situation the debt has to be redeemed first.